andreasmhallberg/readingnotes/Atkinson, 1982. Understanding formality - the categorization and production of 'formal' interaction.md

 'Formal' conversational procedures are solutions to practical problems in settings with multiple participants.

+- Normal conversation as the default: 90

-- "a basic procedure used by analysts (whether lay or professional) in identifying actions as 'formal' involves a form of comparative analysis in which a taken for granted knowledge of the organization of conversational interaction serves as the main point of reference."
-90
+  > a basic procedure used by analysts (whether lay or professional) in identifying actions as 'formal' involves a form of comparative analysis in which a taken for granted knowledge of the organization of conversational interaction serves as the main point of reference.

 - "'formality' emerges as a gloss for a myriad of features that can be heard to be 'non-conversational'."
 96

-- "multi-party gatherings in which a single sequence of interaction is oriented to by all co-present parties" 96 requires formal procedures to sustain attention, orderly turn taking an understanding-checking.
+- "multi-party gatherings in which a single sequence of interaction is oriented to by all co-present parties" 96

+  - requires formal procedures to sustain attention, orderly turn taking an understanding-checking.
 Normal conversational ruler require close attention to all participants, which is not possible in multi-party gathering.
 98

 - Conversational checking of who knows who is unpractical in large multi-party gatherings.
 Formal presentation procedures are required.
 106